magento/devdocs/_includes/install/sampledata/sample-data-rc1-cli.md

 These instructions apply to Magento Community Edition (CE) and Magento Enterprise Edition (EE) users *only* if all of the following are true:

 *	You have installed optional sample data
-*	You're upgrading to Magento RC1 or RC2 from any earlier version using the command line
+*	You're upgrading to Magento 2.1 (including a Release Candidate) from any earlier version using the command line

 {% collapsible Click to expand/collapse content %}

-To upgrade to Magento 2 RC1 or RC2 sample data using the command line:
+To upgrade to Magento 2.1 sample data using the command line:

 1. Log in to your Magento server as, or switch to, the [Magento file system owner]({{page.baseurl}}install-gde/prereq/file-system-perms-over.html).
 2. Change to the Magento installation directory.